mmalloul/ai-assistant/README.md

 Adjust your setup in the `config.py` file:

-- `DEFAULT_MODEL`: Sets the default AI model (e.g., 'codellama') for operations.
+- `MODEL`: Sets the default AI model (e.g., 'codellama') for operations.
-- `DEFAULT_TIMEOUT`: Specifies the default timeout in seconds for AI processing.
+- `TIMEOUT`: Specifies the default timeout in seconds for AI processing.
-- `DEFAULT_SYSTEM_PROMPT`: Establishes the initial instructions for the AI, guiding its responses and actions.
+- `SYSTEM_PROMPT`: Establishes the initial instructions for the AI, guiding its responses and actions.
-- `DEFAULT_DATA_DRECTORY`: The path to the directory where documents are stored for analysis.
+- `DATA_DRECTORY`: The path to the directory where documents are stored for analysis.
 By default, this is set to a `data` folder in the project root.
 Customize this path if needed.

 ## Running the Application